mui/material-ui/docs/src/pages/customization/themes.md

 - accent - used to represent secondary interface elements for a user.
 - error - used to represent interface elements that the user should be careful of.

+The palette is using the hues prefixed with `A` (`A200`, etc.) for the accent color and the hues unprefixed for the other intentions.
+If you want to learn more about color, you can check out [the color section](/style/color).

 #### Example

 {{demo='pages/customization/Palette.js'}}

-The palette is using the hues prefixed with `A` (`A200`, etc.) for the accent color and the hues unprefixed for the other intentions.
+### Typography

+Too many type sizes and styles at once can wreck any layout.
+We use a **limited set of type sizes** that work well together along with the layout grid.
+Those sizes are used accros our components.

+Have a look at the following example regarding changing the default values, like the font family.
-If you want to learn more about color, you can check out [this section](/style/color).
+If you want to learn more about color, you can check out [the typography section](/style/typography).

+{{demo='pages/customization/TypographyTheme.js'}}

 ### Dark/light theme